t-markey/paid-promotions-delete/README.md

 ## Tasks
 1. Speech recognition up and running
 2. Test with audio files
-2.5 Read from a video file and work
+3. Read from a video file and work
-2.75 Save time markers for bounds of promotion
+4. Save time markers for bounds of promotion
-3. Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."
+<del>5.
+Compile List of keywords to search for ("Discount", "Coupon Code", "Our friends at so and so.."</del>
-3.5 turn .txt list of keywords to python list
+6. turn .txt list of keywords to python list
-4. Pull video down from streaming site
+7. Pull video down from streaming site
-5. Cropping part of a video out .( native fast forward from streaming service maybe?)
+8. Cropping part of a video out .( native fast forward from streaming service maybe?)
-6. Make a traditional ad blocker
+9. Make a traditional ad blocker